ozairasmat/LaravelVue_adminpanel/README.md

 * Run ` php artisan key:generate` to generate the app key
 * Run ` npm install `
 * Run ` php artisan migrate `
+* Registration (register a user with name admin)
+* In database user table you should change userType from 'user' to 'admin'
+* Install Passport `php artisan passport:install`
 * Done !!!
 Enjoy Customizing and building awesome app